The need for prayer…

 Yet, apart from the weekly times of prayer, we also dedicate one week in each month just to pray together as Fellowship Groups.
 During this time of prayer St. Peters provides a Prayer sheet which points out all the various aspects of the church and beyond that needs prayer.

-- Missions Prayer Meeting – First Sunday of every month after the morning service
+Missions Prayer Meeting – First Sunday of every month between the morning services

-Every first Sunday of the month after the 9:30am service, everyone is invited to join us in a time of prayer specifically dedicated to praying for our missionaries.
+Every first Sunday of the month at 9: 30am, everyone is invited to join us in a time of prayer in the Board Room of the Church Office at 107A Nelson Road, specifically to pray for our missionaries.
 This is one way in which we can be made aware of the latest news from our missions partners, but also how we can show support by praying for them.

 Every opportunity to pray is an opportunity spent with our Father in heaven.
 What a joy and privilege it is to pray!